thankslord/assessment-001-cohort23-S1-master/README.md

 ### To Run

 * `python3 quote_system.py`
-* follow the input prompts to play the game
+* follow the input prompts to run the program

 ### To Test